Alexandria's founded by Alexander

 Seuthes III, King of Thracia or, more precisely, of the Odrysian tribe, caught my attention after seeing pictures of his splendid bronze head.
 The work is of such high quality that it could easily fit the heyday of Hellenism or Renaissance.
 Some scholars claim that it was made by Lysippos or in his style.
 It emanates a sense of power as the face stares back with alabaster and glass-paste-inlaid eyes glancing from under the eyelashes and brows made of copper strips.

 The head of Seuthes was found in his tomb, not far from Kazanlak in modern Bulgaria.
-The gravesite is one of the many in the Valley of the Thracian Kings and not far from the so-called Tomb of Kazanlak (see: Valley of the Thracian Kings), which initially was attributed to King Seuthes.
+The gravesite is one of the many in the Valley of the Thracian Kings and not far from the so-called Tomb of Kazanlak (see: Valley of the Thracian Kings), initially attributed to King Seuthes.

 Seuthes rule is roughly dated to 331-300 BC.
 The news of his ascent to the throne reached Alexander after he set out for Asia in 334 BC.
 Antipater certainly informed him of this new power on his northern borders.
 The King of Thracia outlived Alexander (see: Thracian Tombs at Doxipara, Greece) and got involved in the War of the Diadochi.